 The System's publicly traded assets managed through separate accounts are held in custody at State Street Bank, with the majority of equity investments held at Northern Trust through commingled vehicles.
-Absolute return, private real estate, and private equity fund assets are held by their respective general partners.
+Private fund assets are held by their respective general partners.
 Market values and returns referenced above are based upon statements prepared by State Street Bank.
 Their statements are, to the best of our knowledge, reliable and accurate.
 Investment performance is calculated using a time-weighted rate of return methodology (gross of fees) based upon market values and cash flows.